ioccc-src/winner/faq.md

 <div id="faq3_20">
 <div id="entry_downloads">
-### 3.20 - How do I download individual entries or entries of a given year?
+### 3.20 - How do I download individual winning entries or all winning entries of a given year?
 </div>
 </div>